menu icon

 For this course (per year)

-As a minimum, applicants should hold or be predicted to achieve the equivalent of the following UK qualifications: a first-class or strong upper second-class undergraduate degree with honours in physics, astrophysics or astronomy, mathematics, engineering or related fields.
+As a minimum, applicants should hold or be predicted to achieve the equivalent of the following UK qualifications or their equivalent: a first-class or strong upper second-class undergraduate degree with honours in physics, astrophysics or astronomy, mathematics, engineering or related fields.
 The equivalent of a UK four-year integrated MPhys or MSci degree is typically required.
 Directly-related professional expertise may be a substitute; for example, significant instrument-building experience.
-For applicants with a degree from the USA, the typical minimum GPA sought is 3.3 out of 4.0.
-However, selection of candidates also depends on other factors in your application.
-Entry is competitive and most successful applicants have achieved higher GPA scores.
+For applicants with a bachelor's degree from the USA, the minimum overall GPA that is normally required to meet the undergraduate-level requirement is 3.5 out of 4.0.